mobitronics/StepIndicator/README.md

 # StepIndicator

-This project demostrate the use of step indicator cntrol as android have.
-This is the custom step indicator view for iOS application.
+This project demostrate the use of step indicator control as android have.
+This is custom step indicator view for iOS application.
 You can use easily integrate this control in your application and extend app functionality.

 [![](http://mobitronics.in/wp-content/uploads/2015/12/StepIndicator_newthumbnail.png)](http://mobitronics.in/wp-content/uploads/2015/12/StepIndicator_newthumbnail.png)